kuttaineh/vid-dl/README.md

 alias ..='cd ..'
 alias d='cd ~/Downloads'
 ```
+Press [return].

-The follow steps require you to hold down two keyboard keys at once.
+The following steps require you to hold down two keyboard keys at once.

 * Press, at the same time, the keyboard keys: [control] and [D]. // this writes the lines pasted along with the End-Of-File charater to the file.
 * Again, press: [control] and [D]. // this closes the Terminal shell session.